vovka/md-to-react-craft/src/content/posts/geek-book.md

-Scan files on this projects to understand how it works. then describe it as a blog post.
+read this file docs/BLOG_ENHANCEMENT_WORKFLOW.md. rework it into a blog post. name file "geek-blog" (not book).